Princess Isabella of Denmark: Early life and education

-Constitutional position and education

-On 20 December 2007, as he had done the previous year for Prince Christian, Per Stig Møller, Denmark's Minister for Foreign Affairs, formally wrote and signed a hand-written document confirming Isabella's position as third in the line of succession to the Danish throne.
-The princess's full name, dates of birth and christening, and the names of her godparents were recorded as dictated by the Royal Law of 1799.
+With the passing of the 2009 Danish Act of Succession referendum, Isabella became the first princess in Danish history to not get bypassed by a younger brother when Prince Vincent was born in 2011.

 On 13 August 2013, Isabella started school at Tranegårdsskolen in Gentofte, the same public school as her older brother.
 In January 2020, Isabella and her three siblings initiated a 12-week school stay at Lemania-Verbier International School in Verbier, Switzerland.
 The stay was eventually cut short and the siblings returned home in March due to the intensification of the COVID-19 situation in Denmark.
 In March 2022, it was announced that Isabella would continue her education at Herlufsholm School starting in August 2022.
 However, on 26 June 2022, her parents announced in a statement that Isabella would not start Herlufsholm after all due to revelations of recurring problems of bullying, violence and sexual abuse at the school, and in September 2022, she started 9th form at Ingrid Jespersens Gymnasieskole in Copenhagen instead.

-Titles and styles

-Isabella is styled as Her Royal Highness Princess Isabella of Denmark, Countess of Monpezat.
-She has been Princess of Denmark since birth and Countess of Monpezat since 29 April 2008, when Queen Margrethe granted the title to her male-line descendants.
+In August 2023, Isabella started upper secondary school at Øregård Gymnasium – the same school her father, Frederik, and uncle, Joachim, previously attended.

+Public life

+Isabella undertook her first official engagement, the baptism of a ferry – the M/F Prinsesse Isabella operating between Jutland and Samsø – named in her honour, on 6 June 2015.
+She and her siblings accompanied their parents on official visits to Greenland on 1–8 August 2014 and the Faroe Islands on 23–26 August 2018 where she partook in several official engagements.

+Her 18th birthday was marked with two public celebrations: On 11 April 2025, Aarhus Municipality hosted a reception at the city hall featuring tributes from the city's young talents in creative fields such as music, gastronomy and fashion.
+During the reception, Isabella made her first ever public speech, thanking the city and the participants for a "very unique" birthday celebration.
+The speech was subsequently praised as being "brave" and "charming".
+On 15 April, the Danish court and the Royal Danish Theatre hosted a birthday performance for Isabella at the theatre's Old Stage featuring performances from the field of ballet, theatre, music and opera.
+Youths between the age of 17 and 24 from across the kingdom were eligible to apply for tickets to the performance which was also attended by her parents and three siblings; her grandmother, Queen Margrethe II; her cousins, Count Nikolai and Count Felix of Monpezat; her great-aunts, Princess Benedikte of Denmark and Queen Anne-Marie of Greece; as well as the Prince and Princess of Sayn-Wittgenstein-Berleburg.